 There are nine stories of nine different people, following a path of spirituality in their very own way, with an immense faith in their path.
 Some of them are carrying the tradition of their families or communities for generations together.
-Given the huge change that Indian psyche is undergoing, some of these traditions are at their terminal end and may become history with the last generation practicing them.
-Some of the stories cover unusual faiths followed by closed communities, most of these are known but not many people have tried to break into the communities and have a detailed look at them.
-Some of them are well known faiths, and the author looks at the personal journey of people who chose to tread the path of this faith.
+Given the huge change that Indian psyche is undergoing, some of these traditions are at their terminal end.
+And may become history with the last generation practicing them.
+Some of the stories cover unusual faiths followed by closed communities.
+Most of these are known.
+But not many people have tried to break into the communities and have a detailed look at them.
+Some of them are well-known faiths.
+And the author looks at the personal journey of people who chose to tread the path of this faith.

 Narratives are simple, and as the author says he has kept himself at the minimal while telling the story.
 What he has essentially done is gathered the story first hand from the practitioner, understood his or her faith and its psychology, a personal history of how they were led to this path and what keeps them going.
 He then adds the history and cultural & social relevance around the story to put the story in context for the readers.
 Each story is independent and comes from a different part of the Indian subcontinent.
-I loved the Lal Pari story which explained the popular Sindhi Qawaali for me, after I have heard it thousands of times.
+I loved the Lal Pari story which explained the popular Sindhi Qawaali for me after I have heard it thousands of times.

-An easy read that takes you through the not so ordinary journeys of some ordinary and not so known people.
+Nine Lives is an easy read that takes you through the not so ordinary journeys of some ordinary and not so known people.
 If you think a bit, they may make you look at your own faith and see how it impacts and drives your life.
 It is a kind of travel writing where the author goes beyond the surface, scratches the surface and shows you what he sees beneath the obvious.